panama007/DSP-Stuff/README.md

 This project is to help explain and visualize concepts in digital signal processing.
 ## How to Run

-You want to run the "AIO.py" file.
-It stands for All In One, and as the name implies, displays all the demos.
+You want to run the "All In One.py" file.
+It displays all the demos.
-All the other files are also executable by themselves (except FourierWindow.py), if you only want to look at 1 one the demos.
+All the other files are also executable inbividually (except FourierWindow.py), if you only want to look at 1 one the demos.

 In all the demos you will find controls on the left panel, and sometimes sliders at the bottom.
 The labels/naming should make their purpose somewhat clear.